Appeal to the stone

-Speaker B denies Speaker A's claim without providing evidence to support their denial.
-This may not be unreasonable if the claim is inherently self-contradictory ("I am not speaking to you right now") or too malformed to be a sensical claim at all, of course.

 History

 Origin

 The name "appeal to the stone" originates from an argument between Dr. Samuel Johnson and James Boswell over George Berkeley's theory of subjective idealism (known previously as "immaterialism").
 Subjective idealism states that reality is dependent on a person's perceptions of the world and that material objects are intertwined with one's perceptions of these material objects.

 Johnson's intent, apparently, was to imply that it was absurd of Berkeley to call such a stone "immaterial," when in fact Johnson could kick it with his foot.

 Classification

 Informal logical fallacies

 Informal logical fallacies are misconceptions derived from faulty reasoning.
 Informal logical fallacies use inductive reasoning and thus can cause errors in reasoning by creating the illusion of a sound argument when it is not sound.

 Fallacy of irrelevance

-Irrelevant conclusions, also known as ignoratio elenchi (Latin for ignoring the list" or "ignoring refutation) or missing the point, follows a similar structure to appeal to the stone.
-As an informal fallacy, it may not be valid or sound in its reasoning.
-Irrelevant conclusions hold similarity to appeal to the stone because it provides evidence towards a conclusion that has already been formed about the subject matter being debated, instead of the original subject that was being discussed.
+Irrelevant conclusions, also known as ignoratio elenchi (Latin for "ignoring the list" or "ignoring refutation") or missing the point, follows a similar structure to appeal to the stone.
+As an informal fallacy, it may not be valid or sound in its reasoning. it provides evidence towards a conclusion that has already been formed about the subject matter being debated, instead of the original subject that was being discussed.
 Dr. Samuel Johnson’s refutation of Bishop Berkeley’s theory of immaterialism by kicking a stone did not actually address the theory, but rather asserted a conclusion incompatible with the theory and then echoed his conclusion without discussing the subject matter of the theory of immaterialism directly.